 Usually, any ratio of 35 per cent or below shows there’s enough income to pay for the monthly debt repayments.

 The non-mortgage debt servicing ratio is similar to the previous one but excludes the debt repayments for a mortgage loan.

 This ratio shows how much of a person’s take-home income goes towards non-mortgage debt repayments.

 Non-Mortgage Debt Servicing Ratio = Total Monthly Non-Mortgage Debt Repayments / Monthly Take-Home Income

-Generally, a ratio of 15% or below is considered to be safe.
+Generally, a ratio of 15 per cent or below is considered safe.